Recent in Baby

 Mary is the English form of Maria, the Latin and Greek form of Miriam (Hebrew: Miryam).
 The meaning of Miryam is debated: proposed origins include Hebrew roots meaning 'sea of bitterness,' 'beloved,' 'wished-for child,' or 'obstinacy.'
 The name is given overwhelming importance in Christianity as the name of the mother of Jesus.

 Mary has been used throughout the Christian world since the early centuries of the church, spreading wherever Christianity took hold.
-It was the most popular girls' name in England for centuries and dominated U.S. charts from 1880 through 1961.
+It was the most popular girls' name in England for centuries and topped the U.S. charts for eight decades — ranking #1 in nearly every year from 1880 through 1961, the one interruption coming from 1947 to 1952, when Linda held the top spot.
 Though now much less common as a standalone name, it endures in forms like Maria, Marie, and countless compounds (Mary-Kate, Mary-Grace).

 Variations